-We have known that models do not represent reality ever since an ant discovered a splendidly-laden picnic on one of its exploratory tours and wanted to give directions to its ant colleagues.
+We have known that models are not representative of reality ever since an ant discovered a sumptuous picnic on one of its exploratory tours and wanted to give directions to its ant colleagues.
 Word of the culinary sensation not far from the anthill soon spread.
-However, the other ants who had stayed in the nest did nothing more than draw colourful maps and show each other where the legendary picnic was.
+However, all the other ants who had stayed in the nest did was draw colourful maps and show each other where the legendary picnic was.
 Over time, the ants forgot about the picnic and only talked about the maps.

 This little parable points us to a phenomenon that often occurs in connection with mindset/ego development.
 We label and evaluate but only a very few of us make the actual journey.
-Knowing the difference between phenomenon and explanation (picnic and map) is elementary.
+Knowing the distinction between phenomenon and explanation (picnic and map) is fundamental.

 If we knew that the meaning of life was the evolution of consciousness, we could bring about a new ethical order

-What is special about research on mindset/ego development is that first the phenomena were observed and described and then a hierarchical structure was created from them.
+The special thing about research on mindset/ego development is that first the phenomena were observed and described and then a hierarchical structure was created from them.
 Jane Loevinger, a developmental psychologist, observed how people behaved in difficult situations and was then able to identify the prevalence of specific mindsets.
 The phenomena of different mindsets were thus not explored with a model that already existed.

 Now that we have a model, our initial reflex is to classify the phenomena comparatively, just like in a Cartesian coordinate system.
 “Aha, blue, green, yellow, etc.”